Miguel Cabrera Player Props: Tigers vs. White Sox

 Miguel Cabrera At The Plate

-- He has scored a run in three of 25 games so far this year.
+- He has scored a run in three of 26 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.